Introduction

 Struggles with very heavy, dense doughs; not ideal for serious bread bakers.

 We would hesitate to recommend this mixer for very occasional bakers or those with severe budget constraints.
-If you only bake a few times per year, a smaller, less expensive mixer might better suit your needs.
+If you only bake a few times per year, a smaller, less expensive mixer better suits your needs.
 Serious bread bakers or small cottage businesses should consider upgrading to a more powerful bowl-lift model.

 Video Review